Adroiti/docs-for-code-review-tools/RuboCop/Lint-ImplicitStringConcatenation.md

-Pattern: Lint/ImplicitStringConcatenation
+Pattern: Implicit string concatenation

 Issue: -

 ## Description

 This cop checks for implicit string concatenation of string literals which are on the same line.

 ### Example